JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 <b>To ensure maximum accessibility, this tool is:</b>

 -Written in DOS/Batch: Requires zero installation.
 No Python, no Java,  </BR>
- no complex environments.
+ &nbsp;no complex environments.
 If you have a PC, it runs.

 -Offline First: The entire mineral database is stored locally. </BR>
- Internet is only required if you choose to use the optional Web Resources.
+&nbsp; Internet is only required if you choose to use the optional Web Resources.

 -Ultra-Lightweight: It takes up virtually no disk space and can run on even the oldest machines.